-Happy New Year!
-I hope your 2016 is off to a great start!
-As promised, I am sharing my DIY Mason Jar Toothbrush Holder with you.
-If you haven’t had a chance to see the full “Kids’ Bathroom Reveal”, you can hop on over and see it HERE.
+It is week 3 of the $100 Room Challenge and I am sharing my DIY Mason Jar Toothbrush Holder with you.
 To be completely fair, this idea is all over Pinterest, but each person seems to put their own twist on the idea; here’s mine…

 What You’ll Need to Make A Mason Jar Toothbrush Holder